Miskito people: Impact of recent hurricanes

 In 1998, Hurricane Mitch heavily damaged coastal regions where the Miskito live.
 On 4 September 2007, Category 5 Hurricane Felix with peak sustained winds of 160 mph struck the coast near Punta Gorda River, Nicaragua.
 Damage and death toll estimates are around 100 at this time but are likely to be higher.

 Towards the end of the record-breaking 2020 Atlantic hurricane season, the Miskito Coast experienced the landfall of two major hurricanes within two weeks, breaking several Atlantic and Nicaraguan records.
 Slow-moving Hurricane Eta landed on November 3 just south of the region's major city Bilwi, and after one day turned west-northwest towards Honduras and then north back into the Caribbean.
 Hurricane Iota landed on November 16 only 25 km south of Eta's landing, and continued west through northern Nicaragua in the direction of El Salvador.
-Both hurricanes were a strong Category 4 upon landfall, and Iota was Category 5 until shortly before landfall.
+Both hurricanes were strong Category 4s upon landfall.